It’s that time of year again, so grab some chips and dip and a beer (or two) and head to the big screen (but not too big) for “The Big Game.”

 Be careful, using the word “Super Bowl” is prohibited, because the NFL has trademarked it and if they believe you have affiliated yourself with or otherwise sponsored or endorsed promotions using the Super Bowl trademark, you will most likely be found liable for trademark infringement.

 Now I know what you’re thinking, “Can a brand really not use the term Superbowl?”
-This creates a likelihood for consumer confusion within advertising and marketing companies, but as Marshawn Lynch knows, the NFL does not back down when it comes to breaking the rules, so proceed with caution when creating a SuperBowl-based campaign.
+This creates a likelihood for consumer confusion within advertising and marketing agencies, but as Marshawn Lynch knows, the NFL does not back down when it comes to breaking the rules, so proceed with caution when creating a SuperBowl-based campaign.

 What is Trademark Infringement?